Good health above all else: the millennials have spoken…and nutraceuticals companies are listening?

 A big buzz these days is the development of Nootropics.
 Researchers and drug-makers are working to develop nootropics: pills, supplements and other substances designed to improve various aspects of cognition in healthy people.
 Popular nootropics are a mixture of food-derived vitamins, lipids, phytochemicals and antioxidants that studies have linked to healthy brain function.
 Is the leading edge science or more add some vitamins to your unhealthy diet?
 Only research and time will tell.

 Antioxidants like goji berries and dark chocolate, fortified dairy and cereals, vitamins, herbs, minerals, electrolyte infused waters are all nutraceuticals.
-Recent additions to the category include hemp and Cannabidiol (CBD oil).
-It should be noted that any business in Canada that intends to produce, process, and/or sell CBD is required to obtain a license under the Cannabis Act and the Cannabis Regulations.
+Recent additions to the category include C.B.D.
+It should be noted that any business in Canada that intends to produce, process, and/or sell C.B.D. is required to obtain a license.

 Improved digestion, reduced inflammation or cholesterol, strengthened muscle function, better sleep, better mood are just some of the potential health benefits achieved when managing health conditions with nutraceuticals.
 Healthy individuals looking to boost cognitive function (alertness, memory, creativity, and motivation) are buzzing about nootropic supplements such as fish oils, resveratrol (an antioxidant found in grape/ berry skin, red wine, dark chocolate, and peanuts) Ginkgo Biloba, Creatine or Phosphatidylserine to name a few.